RafiulRifat/Irrevocable-Eternity/README.md

 📣 Feedback & Support

 🧭 Overview
-Mystic Reign is a thrilling 2D hack-and-slash roleplaying adventure.
+Irrevocable-Eternity is a thrilling 2D hack-and-slash roleplaying adventure.
 Players take control of the heroic warrior Natan, who must save his village Arronhielle from the evil shadow lord Bane, who has turned its inhabitants to stone.

 Embark on an epic journey filled with enemies, dragons, coins, and dark magic.